DavidLiuGit/Langchain-Logseq/README.md

 # Langchain Logseq

-Collection of utilities for working with Logseq files.
+Collection of Langchain utilities for working with Logseq files.